Random Facts About ARM, x86, RISC-V, AVR and MIPS Microprocessors

 LDRNE r3, #12

 r6 with the number 42.
-If they are equal the Zero register
+If they are equal then the Zero register

-Every instruction in the ARM instruction set can be conditionally executed, by adding a two letter suffix such as
+This is useful because in the ARM architecture, every instruction can be conditionally executed.
+A conditional instruction is made by adding a two letter suffix such as

 LT etc, which corresponds to the comparison operators =, ≠, >, <.

 So a normal load instruction that should always be executed is written

 LDR, while one that should only be executed if last comparison result was equal would be

 LDREQ.
 A load for not equal would be

 This applies to any instruction.
 So a normal unconditional add is written

 ADD while an add which should only be run if last result was not equal would be written as